-ESMA is still considering the possible use of its product intervention powers under MiFIR to address these investor protection risks.
-In particular, ESMA is considering measures to:
+Following a consultation in January 2018, ESMA has decided to use its product intervention powers under MiFIR to address these investor protection risks.
+It has agreed the following measures:

-- Prohibit the marketing, distribution and sale of binary options to retail clients.
+- To prohibit the marketing, distribution and sale of binary options to retail clients.

-- Restrict the marketing, distribution and sale to retail clients of CFDs, including rolling spot forex.
+- To restrict the marketing, distribution or sale of CfDs to retail clients, including rolling spot forex and financial spread bets.